 Pay the $100 fee with a check made out to “Wyoming Secretary of State.”
 Processing times for hard copies vary based on the volume of business filings submitted to the Secretary of State.
 For a real-time update on turnaround times, check out the state’s convenient filing updates page.
 At the time of this writing, it was taking the state roughly six business days to process Articles of Organization filings submitted on hard copies.

 The process outlined above works for domestic LLCs (those formed in Wyoming), but what if your business is expanding to Wyoming from another state?
 Disregard the Articles of Organization, as it’s not the form for you.

-Instead, you will need to foreign qualify your LLC by filing an Application for Certificate of Authority.
+Instead, you will need to foreign qualify your LLC by filing an Application for Certificate of Authority, along with an original Certificate of Existence (or Good Standing) from your LLC’s home state.
+At $150, the Application for Certificate of Authority costs a bit more than the Articles of Organization.
 Don’t conduct any business activities in Wyoming before foreign qualifying – doing so can lead to steep fines and a loss of your right to do business in the state.